sicpa-dlab/didcomm-demo/README.md

 3) Build and Install JVM part
    `cd didcomm-demo-jvm && ./gradlew installDist && cd ..`

+Steps 2 and 3 can be run via `./install.sh` on Linux.

 ### Running The Demo
 After installation is done, just run `python3 demo.py` from the root repository folder.